CDA Continuously Repairs Govts Buildings, Various Sectors - UrduPoint

 Moreover, he said, the authority is formulating a comprehensive plan for the disposal of wastes using the latest technology to ensure cleanliness and to protect the environment.

-The wastes were being temporarily and regularly disposed of in deep ravines and ditches while the CDA had already acquired Sector I-12 in the area earmarked by Planning Wing, he concluded.
+The wastes were being temporarily and regularly disposed off in deep ravines and ditches while the CDA had already acquired Sector I-12 in the area earmarked by Planning Wing, he concluded.